Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 #### *(breaking change)* Adjusted behavior of arguments/signature
 Now, arguments are stored without nested `column` field.
 Please adjust that in your configs.
 State is migrated automatically.

-Argument names are now case sensitive.
-All policies created previously in the provider have upper case argument names.
-If you used lower case before, please adjust your configs.
-Values in the state will be migrated to uppercase automatically.

 #### *(breaking change)* Identifiers related changes
 During [identifiers rework](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md#identifiers-rework) we decided to